The Royal Navy of Sailing Ships

 Mess kid - Ship's cook in galley

-Since space was at a premium below decks, when not in use the seamens' mess tables would be swung up against the ship's sides and their hammocks rolled up tightly and stowed in nets along the gunwales - as additional protection during a sea action.
+Since space was at a premium below decks, when not in use the seamens' mess tables would be swung up against the ship's sides and their hammocks rolled up tightly in bags to a diameter of 7" - checked by a bosun's hoop - and stowed in nets along the gunwales as additional protection during a sea action.

 Seamen not on watch or without other assigned duties could spend their spare time on personal diversions - gambling officially prohibited - before retiring to their hammocks below deck for a well-earned sleep.